 Road Passenger Transport Operator Licence

-if you transport passengers for hire or reward using a vehicle so constructed and equipped as to be suitable for carrying 9 or more passengers.
+You need a Road Passenger Transport Operator’s Licence if you are carrying passengers by road for hire or reward in vehicles constructed and equipped so as to be suitable for carrying nine or more passengers.

 “Hire or Reward” arises when you are paid for carrying passengers.
 If carrying passengers is not your main business, and if you are not charging your passengers a fee, then you do not need a Licence.